Logan Square tulips by Albert Lee, courtesy of Visit Philadelphia

 Brown Hill Farms – Tunkhannock

 Located in Northeastern Pa. in the rural and picturesque Endless Mountains, Brown Hill Farms has what seems to be endless rows of tulips.
 Within these fields you can of course admire and take photos of flowers, but you can also pick your own tulips!
-The U-pick tulip fields — the largest in Pennsylvania — are open from late April through May.
+The U-pick tulip fields—the largest in Pennsylvania—are open from late April through May.
 The four acres of flowers hold more than 500,000 tulips!
 Plus, you can fuel your tulip tourism by grabbing snacks like donuts and kettle corn at a farm concession stand.

 Bartram’s Garden – Philadelphia

-Bartram’s Garden is the country’s oldest surviving botanic garden — and visiting the garden where it’s nestled on the Tidal Schuylkill River in Southwest Philly is completely free!
+Bartram’s Garden is the country’s oldest surviving botanic garden—and visiting the garden where it’s nestled on the Tidal Schuylkill River in Southwest Philly is completely free!
 The 50 acres of Bartram’s Garden contain trails, historic sites, and of course, several gardens.
 As a botanic garden, Bartram’s Garden has been growing flowers, trees, and other plants since 1728.
 John Bartram himself, the 18th-century botanist for whom the garden is named, cultivated what might have been some of the first tulips in the US here.
 He received tulip bulbs from customers in England, in exchange for Pennsylvania-grown plants.
 Nowadays, a bevy of tulips bloom at the public park each spring, usually in late April.

 Phipps Conservatory and Botanical Gardens – Pittsburgh

 Each spring, Phipps Conservatory and Botanical Gardens shows off tens of thousands of the season’s most colorful and delightful flowers, including the fan-favorite tulip.
-In 2024, Phipps’s Spring Flower Show waves a final goodbye to winter with creative and fun displays of spring flowers based on the theme “A Closer Look.”
+This year, Phipps’s Spring Flower Show waves a final goodbye to winter with creative and fun displays of spring flowers based on the theme “A Closer Look.”
 You’ll be able to use magnifying glasses spread throughout the flower show to take in the smallest details of a flower.
 Besides tulips and other spring blooms like hyacinths and narcissus, the show includes intricate topiaries, rotating kaleidoscope designs, and chrysalid sculptures.
-But as spring flowers have a short life, so does the spring show: it runs until just April 14!
+But as spring flowers have a short life, so does the spring show: it runs until just April 26!

 Tulips at Phipps by jcsullivan24 // CC BY-NC 2.0 Deed.